guardian/csnx/.changeset/large-ads-pick.md

 '@guardian/libs': patch
 ---

-Add encodeUriComponent to url in Support sign up page
+- Use encodeUriComponent to encode url for Support sign up page
+- Update privacy message for Consent or Pay